 Invasive fungal sinusitis is a rare but serious infection caused by inhaling certain types of fungus.
 It affects the lining of the nose and sinus, causing inflammation and tissue loss.

 To make an appointment or ask a question:

 Invasive fungal sinusitis is an infection of the nasal and sinus lining that leads to inflammation and loss of tissue.

 There are two types of invasive fungal sinus infections -- acute and chronic.

+The acute version is more serious.
 As the fungus reproduces, it spreads rapidly into the blood vessels, eye area, and central nervous system with devastating results.

 Those with chronic invasive fungal sinusitis usually have symptoms of a long-standing sinus infection, including:

-Treatment also includes follow-up with antifungal medications.
+Treatment also includes follow-up with antifungal drugs..

 People with invasive fungal sinusitis need to remain under long-term observation by a doctor, as recurrence is common.